 The heating core is a nifty gadget that helps radiate heat into the center of large or deep cakes, dramatically reducing baking time and allowing for a more even rise and a more evenly baked cake.

 This is particularly handy when baking cakes in a home oven or when baking large cakes (like the base tier of a wedding cake), which tend – even when baked in a rotating commercial convection oven – to get overbaked around the outsides.
 I use this for all cakes greater than 7″ in diameter and deeper than 2″.
-I grease the heating core inside and out, place it in the center of the pan, and fill it with batter just a little higher than the level outside.
+I grease and flour the heating core inside and out, place it in the center of the pan, and fill it with batter just a little higher than the level outside.

 The cake bakes right up around it in 2/3 of the time it would normally take.